Ahnfelt/firefly-boot/fireflysite/assets/markdown/BaseTypes.md

 !False == True
 ```

-Logical and is an operator on booleans:
+Logical and is an operator on booleans.
+The right hand side is only evaluated when the left hand side is `True`:

 ```firefly
 True  && True  == True